JDL Travel

 Willow

 When I got back to Myrtle we only had one week before our next big move.
-We decided to plan ahead this time and actually worked on packing up all of our outdoor gear, and organizing things in the truck cap a few days early.
-We figured packing would keep everything dry if it rained close to our moving day.
+We decided to plan ahead this time and worked on packing up all of our outdoor gear, and organizing things in the truck cap a few days early.
+We figured packing would keep everything dry if it rained close to moving day.
 We took a nice break from work to enjoy the Solar Eclipse with homemade pinhole projectors.

 unorganized truck cap